ArturSousaFerreira/summernote/ESOF-docs/Report-4.md

 the input domain.
 In other words, it is the ability to control input and execution of a component/software under test as required for testing.

-We can define controllability as the extent to which a component is constructed to provide component control capability to facilitate the control of components.
-Component control capability includes the following types:

-- Component environment control: This refers to the built-in component capability that supports component environment installation, setup, and deployment.
-- Component execution control: This refers to the built-in component execution control capability that enables executions of a component in different modes, such as test mode, normal function mode, and control mode.
-With this capability, users and testers can start, restart, stop, pause, and abort a program execution as they wish.
-- Component state-based behavior control: This refers to the built-in capability that facilitates the control of component state-based behavior, such as resetting component states, triggering a state transaction from one state to another.
-- Component test control: This refers to the built-in capability that facilitates the control of component tests through component interfaces.
-Setting up different input parameter data for component tests is a typical example.
-- Component function feature control: This refers to the built-in capability that facilitates the selection and configuration of component functional features.
-It is only applicable to software components with customizable functional features that allow component users to select and configure its features based on their needs.

-Since these control capabilities are essential for supporting component testing and operations, component controllability is an important contributing factor for component testability.
 To increase component controllability, component developers need to learn how to construct software components with high controllability.
 The major challenge for them is that they are used to applying specific approaches to supporting program controllability at a certain level to meet the specific requirements for program control and test control.
 They need well-defined software controllability concepts and supporting methodology to help them address component controllability in all phases of a component-based software engineering process.

 Summernote is composed of several functionalities that are divided into well-defined and separate functions and modules.
 Its controllability depends on the module itself, but overall it is large, and it is easy to predict for most cases all possible situations.